giubueno/live-translation/api/README.md

 ## Quick Run

-There is a script that will called **run** that will quickly initiate the API.
+There is a script called **run** that will quickly initiate the API.
 Try it first, please.

 ```bash
 ./run